PookiePepelsss/Airflow-UI/README.md

 local Airflow = loadstring(game:HttpGet("https://raw.githubusercontent.com/PookiePepelsss/Airflow-UI/refs/heads/main/Source.luau"))()
 ```

 Every constructor also works without the `Create` prefix, and a bare string can be passed where only a name is needed.
+On touch-only devices cards, chips, toggles and slider hit areas are automatically larger.

 ## Window